Javascript

 });

-This component is just to show how ActiveItemPanel will be able to access the context of the Parent component even though they’re not even directly related.
+This component shows how ActiveItemPanel can access the context of the Parent component, even though they are not directly related.

 Active Item Panel Component